 One thing we learned from Breath of the Wild is that when we focused on creating a dungeon that has multiple solutions, it turned into this great title.
-That's one thing I want to polish up and use for inspiration going forward.
+That's one thing I want to polish up and use for inspiration in the future.

 Who is the main villain?

-It's more than likely the undead person from the teaser who is emanating the green swirls and tendrils of darkness.
+It's more than likely the undead person from the teaser who has glowing red eyes.
 But who is this person?

 Do weapons still break?

-We haven't learned the specifics on the weapon mechanics just yet.
-However, it's likely that the sequel will employ something similar to what we experienced in the first game.
-We'll update when we learn more.
+We haven't learned the specifics of the weapon mechanics just yet.
+However, the sequel will likely employ something similar to what we experienced in the first game.
+We'll update you when we learn more.

 It looks like we'll have to wait and see how many playable characters there are.